UPDATE: The Red Hot is the CHAMPION of the We R Tacoma South Sound Battle of the Bars. Please drink responsibly.

 Hip as all get out and decorated like a Bangkok opium den, this Hilltop hotspot prides itself on three things: boozy/delicious cocktails, self-serving grills allowing patrons to cook their own steaks, and a youthful chic atmosphere that resembles Seattle’s Capitol Hill in the early 2000s.

 The Swiss Restaurant & Pub (Round One Winner):

-Housed in a Swedish gathering hall built in 1913, this spacious spot is a down home Tacoma classic.
+The Swiss permanently closed its doors in 2020 after 27 years of top notch service.
+Housed in a Swedish gathering hall built in 1913, this spacious spot was a down home Tacoma classic.
 Known for rich food that sticks to your ribs, cheap drinks, and a rockin’ concert from time to time, The Swiss making the list?
 A no brainer.
-A true community hub that’s got plenty of space to stretch out and have a good time.
+A true community hub that had plenty of space to stretch out and have a good time.